 As soon as an offer of employment is accepted, but at least one week before employment begins:

-- Notify the Office of Co-op and Career Services.
+- Notify the Office of Career Services and Cooperative Education.
 You will need to complete and submit the Report Your Co-op online form and provide the information requested.

 - Register for co-op through your academic department.